SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/cloudflare.md

 To send Cloudflare logs to Sumo Logic directly, you can follow the steps outlined below, or follow the guide in the Cloudflare documentation ([Enable Logpush to Sumo Logic](https://developers.cloudflare.com/logs/get-started/enable-destinations/sumo-logic/)).

 Cloudflare Logpush supports pushing logs directly to Sumo Logic via the Cloudflare dashboard or via API.
-Cloudflare can send logs to a Hosted Collector with HTTP Logs & Metrics as the source.
+Cloudflare can send logs to a Hosted Collector with HTTP Logs and Metrics as the source.
 Once you have set up a collector, you simply provide the HTTP Source Address (a unique URL) to which logs can be posted.

 Ensure Log Share permissions are enabled in Cloudflare before attempting to read or configure a Logpush job.
 For more information refer to the Roles section in  Cloudflare.